thombashi/excelrd/docs/dates.rst

    (``15:00:00``), independent of the calendar, or should it be interpreted as an instant on a particular day (``1904-01-01T15:00:00``)?

-   The functions in :mod:`~xlrd.xldate` take the view that such a number is a calendar-independent time of day (like Python's :class:`datetime.time` type) for both date systems.
+   The functions in :mod:`~excelrd.xldate` take the view that such a number is a calendar-independent time of day (like Python's :class:`datetime.time` type) for both date systems.
 This is consistent with more recent Microsoft documentation.
 For example, the help file for Excel 2002, which says that the